tradevpsnet/client-ts/README.md

 ```
 ### ⚠️ Error Handling

-All errors returned from the authentication system are instances of APIError, a custom error class for handling TradeVPS-specific failures.
+All errors returned from the client system are instances of APIError, a custom error class for handling TradeVPS-specific failures.
 ```js
 import { APIError } from '@tradevpsnet/client';